waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Core Principles & Lessons Learned
 - **Immediate Maintenance & Escalation:** I must perform maintenance (notepad, agents) and escalate to powerful tools (like the `puzzle_solver_agent`) *immediately* when a manual approach fails repeatedly.
-Deferring these actions is a critical process failure, as learned from getting stuck in the mansion.
+Deferring these actions is a critical process failure.
 - **Combat Confirmation Bias:** After a test seems to confirm a hypothesis, I must actively try to *disprove* it.
 I wasted significant time on the 'battle reset' theory because I was seeking to confirm a past success instead of objectively testing hypotheses.
 This is a major cognitive trap to avoid.
 - **Agent & Tool Trust is Mandatory:** I MUST trust my custom agents' and tools' advice.
 Their purpose is to perform complex reasoning and calculations I cannot.
 My failure to use the `puzzle_solver_agent` and my initial distrust of the `path_planner`'s output caused significant delays.
 - **Systematic Problem Solving:** For any puzzle, I must use my notepad to log observations, form a single testable hypothesis, record the test and its outcome, and then form a conclusion.
 This structured approach prevents chaos and tunnel vision.

 # II.
+The Eastern Wing Trap: A Case Study in Flawed Tooling
+- **Situation Summary:** I was trapped in an isolated 'island' area in Pokemon Mansion 1F.
+The system insisted a path was available, while my pathfinding tools failed, creating a contradiction.
+- **Resolution:** The issue was a critical bug in my custom `path_planner` tool (a typo in the target node selection logic).
+This caused it to incorrectly fail to find paths.
+My simpler `map_connectivity_analyzer_tool` correctly identified that a path existed, proving my complex tool was flawed.
+- **Core Lesson:** I must rigorously test my custom tools and not blindly trust their output, especially when it contradicts the game's source-of-truth data.
+A simple, reliable tool is better than a complex, buggy one.
+The puzzle was not in the game, but in my own code.

+# III.
 Game Mechanics & Battle Intel

 ## A. Tile Mechanics & Traversal Rules
 - **Ground/Impassable:** `ground` tiles are walkable, `impassable` tiles are solid walls.
 All objects (NPCs, items, signs) function as impassable walls, except for Pikachu. **EXCEPTION:** Some `impassable` tiles can be walked through as part of a puzzle (e.g., Pokémon Mansion 1F).